GraemeMalcolm/xyz/Instructions/Labs/LAB_00_lab_setup_instructions.md

 7. Select the default values for the cluster configuration.
 8. Check **Spot instances** to optimize costs.
 9. Select **Create Cluster**.
+10. Once the cluster has ben provisioned and is in a starting state, click on **Terminate** to stop the cluster.